 Now you’re wondering what sort of things will make your cabin stand out from the other available rentals.
 What will make your guests choose your cabin?
 What can you do to your cabin to garner good reviews from your guests that will not only show they will be repeat customers but will also catch the eye of new customers?

-If you have signed with a property management company like Pioneer Rental Management, you can ask your property management company for suggestions.
+If you have signed with a property management company like Pioneer Vacation Rentals, you can ask your property management company for suggestions.
 They do what seems to grab potential guests eyes when it comes to what should be in a rental cabin.

 The first thing to figure out are the assets you already have like mountain views or creek access.
 Is there a wooded view or trails nearby?
 What about golf courses or swimming pools?
 These are all great outdoor assets that can easily be enhanced.